 We are pleased to offer a joint JD-MPA Program with the Villanova University Charles Widger School of Law.
 This program enables students to earn both a JD and an MPA degree simultaneously at Villanova.

-The MPA Director and the School of Law’s Associate Dean for Academic Affairs identify the Law and MPA courses that may count in each program.
+The MPA Director and the School of Law’s Director of the JD-MPA Program identify the Law and MPA courses that may count in each program.
 The School of Law will accept the four MPA courses toward the JD so long as the student earned a “C” or better.
 The School of Law will change the MPA courses to appear as a Law courses on the transcript, but the grades for those courses will not affect the Law school grade point average (GPA).

 The A&S Graduate Dean will accept four Law courses toward the MPA so long as the student earned a “C” or better.
 The Registrar will list the Law courses as Law courses on the MPA transcript, but the grades will not affect the MPA program GPA.
 In short, the Law courses will be treated as “transfer” credits.